shadow-1310/obsedian_notes/2-Add two numbers.md

 - do it till any one of the l1, l2 or carry is non zero
 #### mistakes
 - remember the edge cases to continue the loop till carry is non zero.
+- add the remainder to curr.next
+	- don't store it in curr
 #### code snippet
 ```python